prebid/prebid.github.io/dev-docs/bidders/goldbach.md

 #### Custom Targeting keys

-GoldbachXandr returns custom keys that can be sent to the adserver through bidderSettings: buyerMemberId, dealPriority, and dealCode.
+Goldbach returns custom keys that can be sent to the adserver through bidderSettings: buyerMemberId, dealPriority, and dealCode.
 The following snippet demonstrates how to add these custom keys as key-value pairs.

 ```
 pbjs.bidderSettings = {
-  goldbach-xandr: {
+  godlbach: {
     adserverTargeting: [
       {
         key: "apn_buyer_memberid", // Use key configured in your adserver
         val: function(bidResponse) {
-          return bidResponse.goldbach-xandr.buyerMemberId;
+          return bidResponse.appnexus.buyerMemberId;
         }
       },
       {
         key: "apn_prio", // Use key configured in your adserver
         val: function(bidResponse) {
-          return bidResponse.goldbach-xandr.dealPriority;
+          return bidResponse.appnexus.dealPriority;
         }
       }, {
         key: "apn_dealcode", // Use key configured in your adserver
         val: function(bidResponse) {
-          return bidResponse.goldbach-xandr.dealCode;
+          return bidResponse.appnexus.dealCode;
         }
       }
     ]